damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 pm.max_requests = 1000
 ```

-Or you should make changes custom host configurations then must restart servise
+Or you should make changes custom host configurations then must restart service

 ```
 docker-compose restart wordpress